cvdabbeele/cloudOneOnAWS/howToDemo.md

 Login to your CloudOne account and go to Cloud One Application Security.
 Find the group that you created for the MoneyX application (`c1-app-sec-moneyx`).

-Open Polcies" and set all policies to REPORT.
+Open Policies" and set all policies to REPORT.

 In AWS, under `CodePipeline -> Pipelines` -> make sure you have a failed pipeline for the `cloudone01c1appsecmoneyxPipeline`